njraladdin/takeaways/project.md

 - add caching feature if same vidoe and same model and same prompt, done

-- loading video details is taking too long + only shows up when the video is playing
+- loading video details is stuck when video is not playing